 While Ohio is not renowned for its sunshine, solar experts reckon there’s enough to generate power required for residential and commercial facilities.
 Before you undertake the solar power installation, consult your solar energy contractor about available solar incentives.

-The solar incentives reduce the cost of installation which improves the ROI for your solar energy project.
-The incentives make going solar easier by reducing the initial costs of adoption renewable energy.
+The solar incentives reduce the cost of the installation which improves the ROI for your solar energy project.
+The incentives make going solar easier by reducing the initial costs of adopting renewable energy.

-Read on to discover some available solar incentive in Ohio.
+Read on to discover some available solar incentives in Ohio.

 The Federal Solar Tax Credit